JSON Viewer

 jsonbolt is a hardware-accelerated JSON viewer.
 Drop a 1 GB JSON file on it.
 The tree is open before your finger leaves the trackpad.

 Same machine.
 Same file.
 Same goal: open it and let me search.
-We waited so you don't have to.
-Times measured to first usable tree on a M2 Pro / 32 GB.
+Times measured to first usable tree on an Intel Core i9-13900HX / 32 GB / 5200 MT/s.

 01 / VIRTUAL TREE